ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% table "census-data.csv" "census-hannah" "year,type,town,name,age,birthplace,occupation,industry" "**United States Federal Census** and **New York, U.S., State Census**, ancestry.com" "firstname" "=" "Hannah" %}}

-Hannah immigrated with her parents and siblings from the "Parish of Hawkhurst in the county of Kent, England", arriving in New York City on 28 May 1830.
+Hannah immigrated with her parents and siblings from the "Parish of Hawkhurst in the county of Kent, England", arriving in New York City on 28 Jul 1830.

 Hannah's first marriage was to [Charles Eastman](https://www.findagrave.com/memorial/99264784/charles-c-eastman) (05 Aug 1807 to 22 May 1890), a prominent farmer in Danby.
 This was Charles' second marriage after the death of his first wife, and the mother of all of his children, [Polly (Coy) Eastman](https://www.findagrave.com/memorial/99264890/polly-eastman) (14 Feb 1808 to 03 Dec 1862).